redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_delete.md

 ## rhoas service-registry artifact delete

-Deletes single or all artifacts in a given group
+Deletes an artifact or all artifacts in a given group

 ### Synopsis

-Deletes single or all artifacts in a given group.
+Deletes a single artifact or all artifacts in a given group:

-When called without arguments, deletes all artifacts in the group When --artifact-id is specified, deletes only a single artifact and its version When --group parameter is missing, the command uses the "default" group.
+* When called without arguments, deletes all artifacts in the group.
+* When --artifact-id is specified, deletes only a single artifact and its version.
+* When --group is omitted, the command uses the "default" group.

 ```